stuit-zz/QuickMVVM/README.md

 Prerequisites
 ----------------

-- Done without use Storyboards or xib files.
+- Done without use of Storyboards or xib files.
 - Used Objective-C only.
 - Code efficiency, best practices & code readability.
 - UI design not mandatory here.